Book Reveiw: WORLDS HERE AND THERE by Paul Snider and Donna Kushner

 Summary:

 Sam and Lauren sell everything they own in the US to move to Nepal.
-It has been their dream to share the gospel to the distant tribes of the world.
-But, it wasn’t their son’s dream.
-Sam trek’s the mountains for weeks at a time.
-He comes home tired and smelly, but doesn’t want any luxuries because many in Nepal live in worse conditions.
-Lauren’s sense of adventure soon flattens after their move as she daily bumps along to work at job she doesn’t like, fights a losing battle with the electricity, and watches her son slowly change from the fun and happy kid to a teen who just exists and resents her for everything.
-As things tense up on the home front, Lauren has an online encounter with a friend from her past.
-Her isolation leads to disillusionment and soon things come crashing around her.
+It has been their dream to share the gospel with the distant tribes of the world.
+But it wasn’t their son’s dream.
+Sam treks the mountains for weeks at a time.
+He comes home tired and smelly but doesn’t want any luxuries because many in Nepal live in worse conditions.
+Lauren’s sense of adventure soon flattens after their move as she bumps along daily to a job she doesn’t like, fights a losing battle with the electricity, and watches her son slowly change from a fun and happy kid to a teen who just exists and resents her for everything.
+As the situation tenses on the home front, Lauren has an online encounter with a friend from her past.
+Her isolation leads to disillusionment, and things come crashing around her.

 My Thoughts:

-I know that not everyone who reads this blog is a Christian, but I believe that the issues/themes in this book can be related to by anyone who is trying raise their family in a different culture than their own.
+I know that not everyone who reads this blog is a Christian, but the issues/themes in this book can be related to anyone who is trying to raise their family in a different culture than their own.
+Often, the children may not feel they have a choice in moving.

 The Transition